 E4 Project is a non-profit organization founded by Eric and Brynn Schmidt.
 The Schmidts have supported social and medical ministries in Gabon for the past 18 years through the National CM&A church in Libreville, Gabon.
 Eric spent a summer in Gabon in 1991 and became close friends with a Bible student named Jacob Mouele.
 Jacob went on to become a pastor and leader in medical ministries several years later, and the Schmidts have engaged with his ministries ever since.
-Over five years ago, Eric and Brynn traveled to Gabon with their two young boys with funds to build a medical clinic in Libreville.
+Over seven years ago, Eric and Brynn traveled to Gabon with their two young boys with funds to build a medical clinic in Libreville.
 The vision of the church leaders in Gabon was much bigger than just a clinic, and this led to the founding of E4 Project within a few months of their return to the States.
 E4 Project received 501c3 status in March, 2011.

 Eric Schmidt brings a strong business sense to our non-profit through his experience over the last several years in running a company.
 He is currently a Technology Director for a design firm and also manages the account with their largest client.
 He has been involved in management, web technology and design for over 15 years.
 He has a Masters of Divinity from Alliance Theological Seminary and has led many ministries throughout the years.
 He has served in leadership for small groups ministries, young couples ministry and also on his church’s finance leadership team.
 Brynn has been involved in advocating against global poverty and injustice for many years.
 She served on the Missions Leadership Team at Flatirons Community Church (FCC) for four years and also led the Neighborhood Transformation team at FCC, serving the poorest school in Boulder County.
 She was a board member for the Sanchez Foundation, serving the school as well.
 Brynn also has written blog posts for various authors on the subjects of justice, poverty and immigration and last year joined Young Life’s leadership committee for their area.
 The Schmidt family attends Rocky Mountain Christian Church in Niwot, CO.